 These are better for younger students, but they’re in essence little seating pods that are great for reading, etc. They can move, wiggle around, and give just a bit of comfort.
 These are perfect because they come in a 6-pack so you get more bang for your buck.

 Yoga balls, balance balls, exercise balls….whatever you call them, they ROCK MY WORLD.
 They’re movable, versatile, and comfortable.
 Students sit on them, lay on them, use them as ottomans….you name it.
 They can be thrown under a table for storage and are probably the best for a flexible seating environment (in my opinion if you’re going to go all out for a specific genre of teacher supplies, this might be the one you want to go with).
 Now, yoga balls can get pretty pricey, but guess what?
 Five Below has them for only $5!
 Now, if your budget is a bit higher, there are some AWESOME other options for you, like this yoga ball CHAIR:

 Super cool though, isn’t it?

-As an immediate disclaimer, this one shown above is also slightly over our $10 budget, but that’s still pretty stinking close for what this is.
 Any type of small, comfortable furniture options will go a long way in the classroom.
+The one above looks like a regular bean bag chair, but it is “beanless” and full of air.
 Five Below has some inflatable furniture for $5 (ahhh, remember the 90’s?).
-If you can splurge, bean bag chairs are a little costly, but they’re also easy to throw into a corner and store.
+If you can splurge, actual bean bag chairs are a little costly, but they’re also easy to throw into a corner and store.
 I mean, how cute is this one?